Theodore Reservoir: Theodore Dam

-Access to the dam is from Highway 726 and there's a boat launch at the northern end of the dam.
+Access to the dam is from Highway 726 and there is a boat launch at the northern end of the dam.

 Whitesand Regional Park

 Whitesand Regional Park (51.4904°N 102.8944°W) is a regional park on the western shore of Theodore Reservoir.
 The park is accessed from Highway 651, which runs north from Theodore and the Yellowhead Highway.

 The Whitesand Regional Park first opened on 4 May 1965.
 Since then, through regular expansion and investment, upgrades such as a picnic area, golf course, campground, boat launches, mini-golf, modern washroom and shower facilities, and a children's playground were added.
 The campground is made up of 30 electrified sites with access to potable water.
 Whitesand Regional Park Golf course is a sand greens, 9-hole course that originally opened in 1969.

 Fish species

 Fish commonly found in the lake include northern pike, walleye, and perch.
-Notably, the lake is stocked annually with 500,000 walleye fry.
+The lake is frequently stocked and was last stocked with 400,000 walleye fry in 2023.